“There’s no such thing as bad weather, just the wrong clothing”– Billy Connelly

 What to wear in Scotland in the smaller towns

-Footwear will be your biggest difference, as even if you want to do some short walks I’d recommend good boots that are waterproof.
+Footwear will be your biggest difference, as even if you want to do some short walks, I’d recommend good boots or shoes that are waterproof.

 What to wear while hiking in Scotland and doing outdoor activities

 If you intend to do some hiking in Scotland during your trip, or even walking and exploring areas outside of the cities then you might want to consider some more “outdoorsy” clothes.

 - Hiking boots or walking shoes that are waterproof

-- Quick dry or water resistant trousers (my husband loves Craghoppers gear)
+- Quick-dry or water-resistant trousers (my husband loves Craghoppers gear)